ayvazj/gradle-androlate-plugin/README.md

 # Androlate Gradle Plugin

 This plugin translates the string resources in your Android project using the [Google Translate] (https://translate.google.com/).
-It also provides a few extras tasks to help with common translation tasks.
+It also provides a few extras to help with common translation tasks.

 <p align="center">
 <img src="https://raw.githubusercontent.com/ayvazj/gradle-androlate-plugin/master/docs/png/androlate-droid.png" alt="Androlate Logo">